CodiumAlgorithm/LoadPE-PELoader-ManualMapPE/README.md

 # LoadPE-PELoader-ManualMapPE
-Manual Map Your Files, Bypass 100% Runtime.
+Manual Map Your Exe To Memory, Bypass 100% Runtime.

 Hello All, Welcome :)